Learnable latent embeddings for joint behavioral and neural analysis

 We address these open challenges with CEBRA, a new self-supervised learning algorithm for obtaining interpretable, \textbf{C}onsistent \textbf{E}m\textbf{B}eddings of high-dimensional \textbf{R}ecordings using \textbf{A}uxiliary variables.
-Our method combines ideas from non-linear independent component analysis (ICA) with contrastive learning~\cite{Gutmann12JMLR,oord2018representation,Hyvrinen2019NonlinearIU,khosla2020supervised} to generate latent embeddings conditioned on behavior (auxiliary variables) or time.
-It uses a novel data sampling scheme to train a neural network encoder with a constrastive optimization objective to shape the embedding space.
-It also can generate embeddings across multiple subjects, and cope with distributions shifts between experimental sessions, subjects and recording modalities.
-Importantly, our method neither relies on data augmentation (as does SimCLR~\cite{Chen2020ASF}), nor on a specific generative model that would limit its range of use (as does pi-VAE~\cite{zhou2020learning}), and can be used in a hypothesis-driven (behaviorally-guided), data-driven (time-only), or hybrid manner.
-We can uncover latent embeddings that are consistent and informative: we can decode behaviors with higher accuracy than top performing generative models, which we demonstrate for datasets from vision, sensorimotor, and memory systems.
+Our method combines ideas from non-linear independent component analysis (ICA) with contrastive learning~\cite{Gutmann12JMLR,oord2018representation,Hyvrinen2019NonlinearIU,khosla2020supervised}, a powerful self-supervised learning scheme, to generate latent embeddings conditioned on behavior (auxiliary variables) and/or time.
+CEBRA uses a novel data sampling scheme to train a neural network encoder with a contrastive optimization objective to shape the embedding space.
+It also can generate embeddings across multiple subjects, and cope with distribution shifts between experimental sessions, subjects, and recording modalities.
+Importantly, our method neither relies on data augmentation (as does SimCLR~\cite{Chen2020ASF}), nor on a specific generative model that would limit its range of use, and can be used in a hypothesis-driven (behaviorally-guided), data-driven (time-only), or hybrid manner.
+We can uncover latent embeddings that are consistent and informative: we can decode behaviors with high accuracy, which we demonstrate for datasets from vision, sensorimotor, and memory systems.